mmf1982/QTnetCDF/README.md

 be changed in the configuration file.
 For the plotting, any of the standard matplotlib styles (see also https://matplotlib.org/3.2.1/gallery/style_sheets/style_sheets_reference.html) can be set, or a combination.
 However, it is also possible to set your own stylesheet.mplstyle.
 The tools comes with an example.
-A complete file path to your standard setup file can be provided here.
+A complete file path to your standard setup file can be provided here, too: Colorscheme: Plots:

+See here: https://matplotlib.org/3.1.3/tutorials/introductory/customizing.html for options to put in your stylesheet.

-It is possible to supply a different config.yml at start-up via the command line:
+It is possible to supply a different config.yml at start-up via the command line.
 If this is desired, the path (including file name) needs to be passed as first argument (so before the first file to open) preceded by a "-" without a space: